blahosyl/task-manager-frontend/README.md

 #### UI information design

-importance: left to right & top to bottom

-intuitive navigation
+Keeping with established principles, I structured information from top to bottom & left to right.

-balance between putting as many links on a page as possible and not overcrowding the page: anitcipating user needs regarding what they are most likely to do next from any given page
+My goal was to strike a balance between putting as many links on a page as possible and not overcrowding the page: anitcipating user needs regarding what they are most likely to do next from any given page.

 ##### Navigation bar design